datatrail-jhu/05_R/manuscript/05_logicals.md

 For this quiz, you will be working with the `iris` data set available within R. You can look at this data frame by entering `iris` at the R prompt.
 This dataset has information on sepal and petal length and with for three iris species.
 Each row contains information on one iris flower.

-?
-Are there any irises with a sepal length greater than 5.5?
+?1 Are there any irises with a sepal length greater than 5.5?

 A) Yes
 b) No

+?1 Are there any irises with a sepal length less than 4.1?

+a) Yes
+B) No

+?1 Are there any irises with a sepal width less than 1.3?

+a) Yes
+B) No

+?1 Are there any irises with a sepal width greater than 3.3?

+A) Yes
+b) No

 {choose-answers: 4, points: 2}
-?
-How many irises of the versicolor species have a petal width of at most 1.5?
+?2 How many irises of the versicolor species have a petal width of at most 1.5?

 C) 45
+m) 50
 o) 35
 o) 86
 o) 98